rcmtcristian/Darya-s-Exhibison/README.md

 # Virtual Playground

-Display site for the clients compliation of photographs
+Display site for the clients compilation of photographs

 ## Demo